matthewgallina/smockin/README.md

 New in **version 2.7** of sMockin

-- Introducing the 'Stateful REST' mocking type.
-Endpoints using this feature, can cache and manage JSON state based on the RESTful instructions they receive, helping to mimic 'real world' data behavior.
+- Introducing **'Stateful REST'** mocking.
+Mocked endpoints using this feature, can cache and manage JSON state based on the RESTful instructions they receive, helping to mimic 'real world' data behavior.

 <br />